kc3-lang/kc3/README.md

 modules, closures, pattern matching, a graph database and metaprogramming into C99 with an extremely small set of dependencies.

+The pure C11 `libkc3` library is a full KC3 parser and interpreter.

+`ikc3` is the interactive interpreter (verbose).

+`kc3s` is the script interpreter (same as ikc3 but terse).

+There are several C libraries which are installed in `lib/kc3/0.1` using the `make lib_links` command.

+There is a web server in httpd : `kc3_httpd`.

+All binaries can be compiled for four targets :
+ - __main__ : speed optimizations from GCC/Clang -O2 and
+   debug code like `assert` is disabled.
+ - __debug__ : no optimization and debug code like `assert` is enabled
+ - __cov__ : code coverage instrumentation (breaks `dlsym` and thus all `Cfn` at the moment)
+ - __asan__ : memory safety instrumentation with ASAN, an absolutely awesome tool to detect all memory leaks, double free, segmentation faults, invalid read, invalid write, general memory corruption errors, etc., just run the __asan__ target for a full report at process exit, the report being empty if all is ok.

 Supported operating systems (additional dependencies) :
  - BSD
  - Linux (libbsd, libmd)